-WHEREAS, based upon the staff report, text of the proposed, a review of best available science, and public testimony, the Mason County Board of Commissioners has approved the findings of fact to support its decision as ATTACHMENT B.
+WHEREAS, the Mason County Board of Commissioners has approved the findings of fact to support its decision as ATTACHMENT B.

-NOW, THEREFORE, BE IT HEREBY ORDAINED, the Mason County Board of Commissioners hereby approves and ADOPTS the revisions to the Mason County Flood Damage Prevention Ordinance, as described by ATTACHMENT A.
+NOW, THEREFORE, BE IT HEREBY ORDAINED, that the Mason County Board of Commissioners hereby approves and ADOPTS the revisions to the Mason County Flood Damage Prevention Ordinance, effective August 18, 2008, as described by ATTACHMENT A.

-DATED this 17^h day of July 2007.
+DATED this at day of July 2008.